robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 * Fully compatible with the [`PolymorphicBehavior`](http://bakery.cakephp.org/articles/view/polymorphic-behavior).
 * Does not require or rely on the existence of explicit models revisions (`AuditLog`) and deltas (`AuditLogDeltas`).

-## Installation
+## Versions

+### CakePHP 1.3.x

+Use code from the `1.3` branch and follow the instructions in that README file.

+### CakePHP 2.x

+Use the current master branch or use code from the `2.x` branch and follow the instructions in that README file.

 ### CakePHP >= 3.0

-The `master` branch is now dedicated to any CakePHP 3.x development.
-If you're making changes for use with prior versions, please use the appropriate branch.
+The `dev-3.x` branch is now dedicated to any CakePHP 3.x development and is still WIP.

+## Installation (2.x)

 #### As an Archive